CustomAdaptor in Syncfusion Angular Grid

 Handling CRUD operations

-To manage CRUD (Create, Read, Update, Delete) operations using CustomAdaptor, follow the provided guide for configuring the Syncfusion Angular Grid for editing and utilize the sample implementation of the OrdersController in your server application.
+To manage CRUD (Create, Read, Update, Delete) operations using CustomAdaptor, follow the provided guide for configuring the Syncfusion Angular Grid for editing and utilize the sample implementation of the OrdersController in the server application.
 This controller processes HTTP requests for CRUD operations, including GET, POST, PATCH, and DELETE.

 <div class="control-section">